The Many Tribes of Artificial Intelligence

 Tree Huggers — Folks who use tree-based models such as Random Forests and Gradient Boosted Decision Trees.
 These are essentially a tree of logic rules that slice up the domain recursively to build a classifier.
 This approach has actually been pretty effective in many Kaggle competitions.
 Microsoft has an approach that melds the tree based models with Deep Learning.

 Connectionists — Folks who believe that intelligent behavior arises from simple mechanisms that are highly interconnected.
-The first manifestation of this were Perceptrons back in 1959.
+The first manifestation of this was Perceptrons back in 1959.
 This approach died and resurrected a few times since then.
 The latest incarnation is Deep Learning.

 There are many sub-approaches under Deep Learning.
 This includes: